soojihan/HAN/README.md

 # Datasets
 We are currently working on the release of the datasets (tweets and associated metaphor concept mappings publicly.
-In the meantime, please contact Sooji Han (suji.han.x@gmail.com) for requesting the datasets.
+In the meantime, please contact [Sooji Han](suji.han.x@gmail.com) for requesting the datasets.

 # How to run